The SALSA MLPA Probemix P016 VHL is an in vitro diagnostic (IVD)1

-or a research use only (RUO) assay for the detection of deletions in the human VHL
+for the detection of deletions in the VHL

-gene in order to confirm a potential cause and clinical diagnosis for Von Hippel-Lindau syndrome (VHL).
-This product can also be used for molecular genetic testing of at-risk family members.
-This assay is for use with human DNA extracted from peripheral blood.
+gene in genomic DNA isolated from human peripheral whole blood specimens.
+P016 VHL is intended to confirm a potential cause for and clinical diagnosis of Von Hippel-Lindau (VHL) disease and for molecular genetic testing of at-risk family members.

-gene are point mutations, which will not be detected by MLPA.
-It is therefore recommended to use this SALSA MLPA probemix in combination with sequence analysis of VHL
+gene are point mutations, none of which will be detected by MLPA.
+It is therefore recommended to use this assay in combination with sequence analysis.

-Von Hippel-Lindau (VHL) syndrome is a dominantly inherited familial cancer syndrome predisposing to a variety of malignant and benign neoplasms, most frequently retinal, cerebellar and spinal hemangioblastoma, renal cell carcinoma, pheochromocytoma, and pancreatic tumours.
-The basis of familial inheritance of VHL is a germline mutation in the VHL
+Von Hippel-Lindau (VHL) disease is a dominantly inherited familial cancer syndrome predisposing to a variety of malignant and benign neoplasms, most frequently retinal, cerebellar and spinal hemangioblastoma, renal cell carcinoma, pheochromocytoma, and pancreatic tumours.
+The basis of familial inheritance of VHL disease is a germline mutation in the VHL

 gene only (Escobar et al. 2010, McNeill et al. 2009).
 This probemix contains two probes that target the BRK1

 The SALSA MLPA Probemix P016-C2 VHL contains 29 MLPA probes with amplification products between 166 and 427 nucleotides (nt).
-This includes 9 probe(s) for the VHL
+This includes nine probes for the VHL

-gene (two or more probes for each exon), 6 probes for genes located close to VHL
+gene (two or more probes for each exon), six probes for genes located close to VHL

-), 2 probes on 3p which are further telomeric or centromeric from VHL
+), and two probes for genes on 3p located further telomeric or centromeric from VHL

-, and 12 reference probes detecting sequences on other chromosomes.
-Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mlpa.com
+).
+In addition, 12 reference probes are included that detect autosomal chromosomal locations.
+Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com